-Distill for CASP11
+Distill for CASP12

-C. Mirabello, A.Adelfio and G. Pollastri UCD Dublin, Ireland gianluca.pollastri@ucd.ie
+B.Alshomrani, M.Torrisi, M.Kaleel, G. Pollastri UCD Dublin, Ireland gianluca.pollastri@ucd.ie

 Distill has two main components: a fold recognition stage dependent on sets of protein features predicted by machine learning techniques; an optimisation algorithm that searches the space of protein backbones under the guidance of a potential based on templates found in the first stage.
+Apart from updating the underlying databases, Distill is unchanged since 2012.